 - Seizure disorders

-Fujifilm UK intends to update its websites over time to UK Government, RNIB, and W3C Standards, and incorporate features to ensure that every visitor can access information (including providing alternative text descriptions, using simple and intuitive site navigation, labelling elements clearly, and producing logical page structures).
+Fujifilm intends to update its websites over time to UK Government, RNIB, and W3C Standards, and incorporate features to ensure that every visitor can access information (including providing alternative text descriptions, using simple and intuitive site navigation, labelling elements clearly, and producing logical page structures).

 Over the next few months we will be actively working to identify which areas we need to address and this statement will be updated with any actions taken to improve accessibility of the Fujifilm website.